florentbrient/Cloud-variability-time-frequency/README.md

 - The 'output_boot_*.dat' files lists the Nb boostrapped covariances of evx with evy for 4 different frequencies (deseason, intra, season, inter)

 ## Figures
-The code create some figures, all of which are available at https://github.com/florentbrient/Cloud-variability-time-frequency/tree/master/figures:
+The code creates some figures, all of which are available at https://github.com/florentbrient/Cloud-variability-time-frequency/tree/master/figures:
 - "FFT_decomp*" are the filtered time evolution of evx (first) and evy (second)
 - "Scatter_all" are the scatter plots of filtered evx versus filtered evy.
 The slopes are from robust regressions.
 - "Bar_correlation" are correlation coefficients